Aberdeen Harbour: Harbour board

 The Port of Aberdeen is a trust port, owned and operated by Aberdeen Harbour Board.
-The board is an independent statutory body established by the Aberdeen Harbour Confirmation Act 1960, and amended by the Aberdeen Harbour Order Confirmation Act 1987.
+The board is an independent statutory body established by the Aberdeen Harbour Order Confirmation Act 1960 (9 & 10 Eliz.
+2. c. i), and amended by the Aberdeen Harbour Order Confirmation Act 1987 (c. xxi).
 The board is responsible for the port's administration, maintenance and improvement.
 Unlike a privately owned port, there are no shareholders who require a dividend and all profits made from operations are reinvested into the port.

 The board consists of twelve members.
-The current Chief Executive is Bob Sanguinetti and Chairperson is Alistair Mackenzie.
+The current chief executive is Bob Sanguinetti and chairperson is Alistair Mackenzie.

-Aberdeen Harbour Board replaced the Aberdeen Harbour Commission, which was formed in 1843 and was revised through several Acts of Parliament during the nineteenth and early twentieth centuries.
+Aberdeen Harbour Board replaced the Aberdeen Harbour Commission, which was formed by the Aberdeen Harbour Act 1843 (6 & 7 Vict. c. lxxii) and was revised through several acts of Parliament during the 19th and early 20th centuries.